School Counseling, M.A.

 COUN 571: Internship II (CMHC)

-The learning outcomes for the SC program reflect the competencies required of counselors who provide services to clients.
+The learning outcomes for the School Counseling program reflect the competencies required of counselors who provide services to clients.
 They are as follows:

 - Skill Competencies